chloe-661/CSC3232Coursework/README.md

 Marks and Feedback

-	COURSEWORK 1:
+	COURSEWORK 1

-	    Description: This was a 2d platform game, unfinished Total marks: 32/50
+	Description: This was a 2d platform game, unfinished
+	Marks: 32/50
 	Feedback:
 	    A somewhat basic 2D platformer with some good ideas behind it.

 	    There's rigid bodies with different mass values in the game, but these are somewhat limited in their ability to be integrated by the physics engine by having some direct manipulations of physics and velocity.